-All other neighbouring dwellings would be over the 21 metre separation standard according to the submitted indicative layout plan and as such are deemed to be far enough away not to be impacted with regards to privacy, light or visual intrusion.
+All other neighbouring dwellings would be over the 21 metre separation standard according to the submitted indicative layout plan.
+As such, they are deemed to be far enough away not to be impacted with regards to privacy, loss of light or visual intrusion.